 Investment securities - The Bank utilizes independent third parties as its principal pricing sources for determining fair value of investment securities which are measured on a recurring basis.
 As a result, the Bank receives estimates of fair value from at least two independent pricing sources for the majority of its individual securities within its investment portfolio.
 For investment securities traded in an active market, fair values are based on quoted market prices if available.
-If quoted market prices are not available, fair values are based on quoted market prices of comparable securities, broker quotes, comprehensive interest rate tables, pricing matrices or a combination thereof.
-For investment securities traded in a market that is not active, fair value is determined using unobservable inputs.
+If quoted market prices are not available, fair values are based on quoted market prices of comparable securities traded in a market that is not active, fair value is determined using unobservable inputs.
 All fair value estimates of the Bank's investment securities are reviewed on a quarterly basis.